wbamberg/idl-reference/docs/nsIStandaloneNativeMenu.md

 Activate the native menu item specified by |anIndexString|.
 This method
 is intended to be used by the test suite.

-@param anIndexString string containing a list of indices separated by
-       pipe ('|') characters

 #### Parameters ####